trustero/Receptor-Template/docs/ReceptorDeveloperGuide.md

 ### Add Your Custom Receptor to the Application

-1. In the Trustero application, navigate to the "Receptors" tab of the "Services" page.
+1. In the Trustero application, navigate to the `Receptors` tab of the `Services` page.
 (Click on Content > Services in the lefthand navigation bar).
-2. Click on the "Add Receptor" button, which will open a modal displaying supported receptors.
+2. Click on the `Add Receptor` button, which will open a modal displaying supported receptors.
 3. At the bottom of the modal, click on the text that reads `Add a custom receptor`.
 4. Enter a nickname for your receptor and click `Activate`.